True Cost of Buying a Home in All 58 California Counties 2026 County-by-County Analysis: Mortgage, Taxes, Insurance & PMI

 This may be the most important finding.

-California Counties at or Below National Median Cost
+California Counties at or Below National Benchmark Cost ($3,243/mo)

 These aren't glamorous locations.
 But they're in California — with California weather, California legal protections for homeowners, and Proposition 13's property tax cap.